Skip to main content

 You can also alert the FCC to an issue without filing a complaint by using the “Share Your Story” feature on the FCC’s website at https://consumercomplaints.fcc.gov/hc/en-us.

 Always review your bill carefully every month.
 If you have questions regarding your bill, contact your provider.
-To help you learn more about your phone service, the OCC has more information on its website at https://www.occ.ohio.gov/telephone, including information about telephone service options, payment assistance and avoiding unwanted calls.
+To help you learn more about your phone service, the OCC offers more information at https://www.occ.ohio.gov/telephone, including information about telephone service options, payment assistance and avoiding unwanted calls.